-- 2 cups unbleached all purpose flour
+- 2 cups all purpose flour

 - 1/2 cup yellow cornmeal

-- 1 Tablespoon baking powder
+- 1 tablespoon baking powder

-- 1/4 cup soy milk
+- 1/4 cup dairy free milk

-- 2 Tablespoons chipotle in adobo sauce
+- 2 tablespoons chipotle in adobo sauce - finely chopped

-- When I am cutting the butter and cheese into the flour I always stop when it gets closer to the end and use my fingers.
+If using your hands - When I am cutting the butter and cheese into the flour I always stop when it gets closer to the end and use my fingers.
 I use a pinching and rolling motion and it gets blended perfectly.

 - Mix until just blended.